sylv/apollo/README.md

 - [ ] Customisable output directory structure, instead of the default `Movies/Movie (year)/Movie (year).ext`
 - [ ] Extraction of episode names.
 Shouldn't be hard with the current title extraction.
 - [ ] Option to preserve file names instead of converting them to a standard format as some programs require the original file names.
+- [ ] Support IMDb datasets for faster and more reliable searches.
+Relying on an internal API is a bad idea.